-Don't order a 'black and tan' or 'Irish car bombs' in the local
+Don't order a 'black and tan' or 'Irish car bombs' anywhere in Ireland

 Just don’t.
 The barman probably won’t have any idea what you’re ordering and others may find it a bit offensive – don’t bother to risk it, safer to order a pint.

 We're not big tippers here in Ireland except in restaurant situations where the 10% to the waiter is almost a given.
 But no need to tip taxi drivers unless they've shown good service.

 If you're planning to rent a car, don't forget to book an automatic!